Comments or Questions?

 Thanks Rick!
 Did the hike and loved every minute of it.
 Parked at Sugar Bowl, hiked down to Old Highway Drive and then back to the summit.
 Saw a couple of old cars that looked like they had flown off the old highway and crashed right where they were.
 So much history in one place, I am glad you are watching out for it.
 Plan on taking my son on the same hike when he gets a little bigger.

-trails open and history alive for the rest of us who only visit the
+history alive for the rest of us who only visit the area.

 All the best,